SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{isual} object detection is one of the fundamental tasks in computer vision and various general-purpose detectors~\cite{girshick2014rich,he2014spatial,girshick2015fast,liu2016ssd,redmon2016you,dai2016r,ren2017faster} based on convolutional neural networks (CNNs) have been devised.
+\IEEEPARstart{O}{bject} detection is one of the fundamental tasks in computer vision and various general-purpose detectors~\cite{girshick2014rich,he2014spatial,girshick2015fast,liu2016ssd,redmon2016you,dai2016r,ren2017faster} based on convolutional neural networks (CNNs) have been devised.
 Promising results have been achieved on public benchmarks including MS COCO \cite{lin2014microsoft} and VOC2007 \cite{everingham2010pascal} etc. However, most existing detectors do not pay particular attention to some common aspects for robust object detection in the wild: small size, cluttered arrangement and arbitrary orientations.
 These challenges are especially pronounced for aerial image~\cite{xia2018dota,li2020object, cheng2016learning, liu2017high} which has become an important area for detection in practice, for its various civil applications, e.g. resource detection, environmental monitoring, and urban planning.

-In the context of remote sensing, we further present some specific discussion to motivate this paper, as shown in Fig. \ref{fig:ship}.
-It shall be noted that the following three aspects also prevail in other sources e.g. natural images and scene texts.
+In the context of remote sensing, we also present some specific discussion to motivate this paper, as shown in Fig. \ref{fig:ship}.
+It shall be noted that these three aspects also prevail in other scenarios e.g. natural images and scene texts.

 1) \textbf{Small objects.} Aerial images often contain small objects overwhelmed by complex surrounding scenes.

 2) \textbf{Cluttered arrangement.} Objects e.g. vehicles and ships in aerial images are often densely arranged, leading to inter-class feature coupling and intra-class feature boundary blur.